mickyco94/checkout-technical-test/README.md

 ## Improvements

 - Everything currently in the `Checkout.Gateway.Utilities` project could be moved out into a set of internal nuget packages.
 The functionality in this project is not specific to the domain of the Gateway so would be useful for other parts of the system.
 - Currently using a mock document DB.
-In a real production app this would be substituted for on a NoSQL database.
-For the purposes of demonstration the mock document DB is sufficient.
+In a real production app this would be substituted for a NoSQL database.
-- The Authentication implementation is very basic here, as alluded to a comment in the codebase.
+- The Authentication implementation is very basic here, as alluded to by a comment in the codebase.
 A few considerations for Auth implementations are usually safe signing of keys, ability to revoke a keys access, storing of the signing secret in a keyvault etc. I can go into more detail on this area if you would like.
-- The encryption I left as a stub for now without any implementation, usually I would use RSA encryption with a different key per merchant.
-Similar to Auth, the safe storage and retrieval of this key is the important part
+- The encryption is left as a stub for now without any implementation, usually I would use RSA encryption with a different key per merchant.
+Similary to auth, encryption is a large area of the system with a consistent pattern established across all services.
 - Currently the error responses differ slightly if the failure occurred with in the validator compared to a failure within the handler.
-I tried overriding the output response of FluentValidation but didn't feel like a good use of the limited time I have for this tech test.
-Usually I would use an internal library I developed here at PushDr that does allow you to shape the response.
+I tried overriding the output response of FluentValidation but after an hour of failed attempts I didn't feel like a good use of the limited time I have for this tech test.
+Usually I would use an internal library I developed here at PushDr that I am more comfortable using.
 - Currently the idempotency filter determines whether or not a handler was successful based on the status code that is returned.
 I think something more reliable like a generic HandlerResponse that is propagated through the context would be better as the StatusCode feels like a flakey source of truth that could open the service up to bugs if a developer working on the handler doesn't have intimate knowledge of the idempotency logic.
 - Postman tests could be added so developers can quickly and easily verify changes are non breaking.
 Ideally these would run in a CI pipeline after deployment to test environment.
 - Mock Bank API currently has a few cards that can be used for testing scenarios defined as constants.
 It would be better if these values were configurable.